peterxcli/blog/content/oss/ozone/ozone-range-compaction/index.en.md

     * **Max compaction write bytes:** Interestingly shows 11.2MB vs 7.2MB at 10⁷ keys
       * *Note: The higher max write bytes for range compaction may indicate concurrent compaction operations or insufficient separation between scan and compaction scheduling, requiring further investigation*

-* **Conclusion:**
+## Conclusion

 Range compaction provides dramatically improved and scalable read performance with minimal impact on write efficiency.
 The compaction overhead is actually reduced on average, though peak compaction write activity may be higher due to implementation details that warrant further optimization.

 ---